 The major risks to babies during pregnancy and around the time of labor and delivery are:

-- Reduced Blood Flow: Like problems with oxygen deprivation, reduced blood flow to a baby in utero can be fatal.
-Blood is needed to carry oxygen and other vital nutrients to baby’s developing brain and other organs.
+- Reduced blood flow: Like problems with oxygen deprivation, reduced blood flow to a baby in utero can be fatal.
+Blood is needed to carry oxygen and other vital nutrients to the baby’s developing brain and other organs.
 When that blood flow is cut off or reduced for too long, the organs will shut down.

 A wrongful death lawsuit can provide financial compensation for medical bills, grief, and emotional suffering.
 When the death of a fetus or child is involved, however, the case is more about justice than about money.